mmeyrat/CoeurBot/README.md

 # CoeurBot

-CoeurBot is a Twitch chat application mostly made with TwitchIO.
-It responds to specific commands to animate a Twitch stream.
+CoeurBot is a Twitch chat application made with Python 3 and based on[TwitchIO](https://github.com/TwitchIO/TwitchIO).
+It responds to specific commands in order to animate a Twitch stream.
 To do so, it includes a points system and the implementation of websockets to connect with OBS.

 ## Installation Guide